Planet Waves: Recording

 Fraboni would defend the recording, and when he refused to relent, Dylan reconsidered and allowed him to include it on the album.
 Fraboni also convinced Dylan to do his first vocal overdubs for the album.
 (Although the Band had three regular vocalists—Richard Manuel, Rick Danko, and Helm—none of them sing on the album.)

 On November 9, Dylan held what he intended to be the final session for the album.
 From Fraboni's perspective, Dylan already had a perfect take of "Forever Young" from the previous day, but Dylan still attempted a different, acoustic arrangement, which was ultimately rejected.
 Dylan would tell Fraboni that afternoon, "I been carrying this song around in my head for five years and I never wrote it down and now I come to record it I just can't decide how to do it."

 The last song recorded on the 9th was a new composition titled "Wedding Song", which Dylan had completed over the course of the sessions.
 "Nobody 'Cept You" was originally planned as the album's closing number, but without a satisfactory performance, it would be omitted and replaced by "Wedding Song" (The November 2 recording of "Nobody 'Cept You" was eventually released in 1991 on The Bootleg Series Volumes 1–3 (Rare & Unreleased) 1961–1991).

 Though there was enough material to fill an album, Dylan decided to hold one more session.
 On the 14th, the Band was called back to record two songs.
 The first was another arrangement of "Forever Young", this time with Helm on mandolin and Danko on fiddle.
 This new version of "Forever Young" would create the second of two master takes for the song, and both of them would be included on the album.

-The second song recorded on the 14th was "Dirge" (or "Dirge For Martha" as it was marked on the tape box).
+The second song recorded on the 14th was "Dirge" (or "Dirge For Martha" as it was marked on the recording sheet).
 "Bob went out and played the piano while we were mixing [the album].
 All of a sudden, he came in and said, 'I'd like to try 'Dirge' on the piano.'...We put up a tape and he said to Robbie, 'Maybe you could play guitar on this.'
 They did it once, Bob playing piano and singing, and Robbie playing acoustic guitar.
 The second time was the take."